What is spiritual meditation? How does it differ from other kinds of meditation? Let’s look at some ways to clarify it.

 Everyone has their way of awakening through the use of ancient technologies.
 These tools are the basis for spiritual exploration.
 It’s most important to understand that spiritual exploration is at the opposite end of the spectrum from organized religion.

-Religion is dogma concerned with who might have created the universe, what may happen after you die and integrity rules for governing behavior.
-They cloak all of this in fear of eternal punishment for those that disagree and an eternal paradise for those who do “believe.”
+Religion is dogma concerned with who might have created the universe, what may happen after you die, and integrity rules for governing behavior.
+They cloak all of this in fear of eternal punishment for those that disagree and an eternal paradise for those that do “believe.”

 Whereas, Spiritual exploration has nothing to do with doctrine or dogma.
 It involves applying spiritual tools/technologies to expand awareness and open the doors of consciousness.
 These spiritual technologies stand up to the test of science as having repeatable common experiential phenomena.

 Spiritual technologies are what we call methods for exploring human consciousness.
-These methods come to us from cultures worldwide, and they comprise a diverse body of practical mental tools.
+These methods come to us from cultures around the world, and they comprise a diverse body of practical mental tools.
 You can use these tools to develop your potential, open spiritual gifts, expand awareness, and reach higher states of consciousness.

 We select the best of these ancient methods for our blended learning method.
 These processes are time-tested by generations of use, and they stand up to the rigorous tests of science.